devopsacademyau/academy/classes/01class/exercises/c01-git02/ANSWER.md

 ```

-2. How to compare two different local repositories using `git diff`?
+2. How to compare two different local branches using `git diff`?
 How about remote ones, can you do the same?
 ```